redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 ```

-The issue is with Redwood’s use of `userID`.
+The issue is with Redwood’s use of `userId`.
 We are unable to create a new record by using the foreign key of another table.
 In this case, where `Post` has a `userId` column, we cannot just set the `userId` and save the record.

 ## Manual Workaround to Scaffold Relational Models